Best 5-Person Tent – the Best Choices for 2020

 Moon Lence Instant Pop Up Tent Family Camping Tent 4-5 Person Portable Tent Automatic Tent Waterproof Windproof for Camping Hiking Mountaineering

-• 【Superb Ventilation】4 mesh windows and a D-shaped arch door facilitate excellent airflow, this tent for camping effectively keeps insects out and creats a comfortable, airy environment.
-Whether in hot summers or humid weather, you'll enjoy pleasant resting moments
+• Superb Ventilation: With 4 mesh windows and a D-shaped arch door, this tent provides excellent airflow, keeps insects out, and creates a comfortable, airy environment for pleasant rest in hot or humid conditions

 MOON LENCE Instant Pop-Up Tent is a dome-shaped tent.
 It’s not the largest on our list, so it might be a tight squeeze if you’re travelling with the maximum 5 people.
 It has some small wall pockets and a lantern hook on the ceiling, but no overhead storage loft.